haaguileraa/NLSE_FiberApp/README.md

 # UPDATE 09.07.20

-**The file NLSE_oo.py is a more organized version of the code.
-This will be used in a final version integrating Pandas and using better ways to share data between Callbacks on Dash**
+**The file init_variables.py is a more organized version of the code.
+This will be used in a final version integrating Pandas and using better ways to share data between Callbacks on Dash.
+You can try it using prop_matplot.py!!**